 Spear Huntress

-This is a mid-range fighter using a spear and shield.
-It is a balanced build but lacks the speed of the bow builds or the raw power of two-handed weapons.
+Mid‑range fighter with a spear and shield.
+Balanced, but lacks the speed of bow builds or the raw power of two‑handers.

 Damage: Medium (Physical Poke)